The Sulayr Short Break offers three full day rides.

-Today we ride to the whitewashed village of Trevelez, the highest village in Spain and famous for its air cured hams.
+Today we ride through totally different terrain to the whitewashed village of Trevelez, the highest village in Spain and famous for its air cured hams.

-During the morning the old bridle paths wind their way through chestnut woods, orchards and terraces above the villages of La Taha.
+During the morning the old bridle paths and tracks take us through chestnut woods, orchards and terraces to the villages of Pitres and Portugos.

 The final descent into the village is on a narrow path and it is necessary to lead the horses for 15 minutes.

-Trevelez still has cattle and sheep, the cattlemen and their horses heading out to the hills is a common sight in the early morning and late evening.
+Trevelez has a long tradition of animal husbandry, the cattlemen and their horses heading out to the hills is a common sight in the early morning and late evening.

-Overnight in hotel La Fragua, dinner at local restaurant.
-5 and 6 hours riding, approximately 28 kilometres.
+Overnight in hotel La Fragua, swimming pool open June to September.
+Dinner at local restaurant.

 Approx. 5 hours riding